-One of the advantages of our cloud computing platform is the ability to freely change your server configuration, add or remove CPU cores, RAM, and storage to best suite your needs.
+One of the advantages of our cloud computing platform is the ability to freely change your server configuration, add or remove CPU cores, RAM, and storage to best suit your needs.
 UpCloud offers custom server configurations alongside the preconfigured instances for you to pick from at server deployment, but selecting one does not exclude you from the other.
 This article explains the differences between these configuration options and how to easily move between them at will.

 Differences Between the Server Models

 Preconfigured servers offer balanced resource configurations that allow predictability in usage and costs.
-The packages comprise of a public network IPv4 address, an optional IPv6 address, and a monthly public network transfer quota, as well as the CPU, RAM, and storage, all included at a cost effective monthly price.
+The packages comprise of a public network IPv4 address, an optional IPv6 address, and a monthly public network transfer quota, as well as the CPU, RAM, and storage, all included at a cost-effective monthly price.

 Reconfiguring Your Server